amanimutangana/algorithms/data_structures/python/README.md

     ```

 3. **Running the Tests**:
-    Once the dependencies are installed, run the tests using `pytest` with the following command:
+    Once the dependencies are installed, run the tests using `pytest` with the following command(make sure you are in the correct directory):
     ```bash
-    PYTHONPATH=. pytest
+    pytest
     ```

-   This command sets the `PYTHONPATH` to the current directory and runs the tests, verifying the data structure implementations.

 ## Requirements